-Ouzo & Tsipouro: The distillates of joy
+Ouzo & Tsipouro: The Greek Spirits of Joy

-Am introduction to Greek Ouzo, Tsipouro & Tsikoudia
+An introduction to Greek Ouzo, Tsipouro & Tsikoudia

+Ouzo vs Tsipoouro, Tsipouro vs Ouzo.
+We are often asked what the difference is between these two (somewhat) similar Greek spirits.
 Ouzo and Tsipouro are found on most tables in Greece especially in the summer time and accompanied by a plates of 'mezedes' (small plates of different foods and tastes).
 But what the heck is Ouzo and Tsipouro anyway?
 How are they made and what is that distinct taste?
 Without further ado we give you a beginner's guide to Ouzo, Tsipouro and Tsikoudia!

+Wikipedia tells us that Ouzo is a dry anise-flavored aperitif that is widely consumed in Greece and that it is made from rectified spirits that have undergone a process of distillation and flavoring.
 Ouzo was introduced to Greece largely by the refugee populations that came from the western coast of Asia Minor and Smyrni.
 The eastern islands of Lesvos and Chios are the homelands of ouzo, but Northern Greece also has a long tradition in ouzo production and consumption.
 Since 1989 ouzo has been recognized by the European Union as a national product.
 The name 'ouzo' is not allowed to be used for any other European product.

 How is Ouzo made?

 Although there are many 'recipes' - which is why there is ouzo with many different aromas and flavours - the basic ingredients for ouzo production are two: alcohol and aromatic seeds.
 The raw material is almost pure alcohol (96% vol.) from distillation of agricultural origin (eg from cereal, raisins and molasses in particular).
 The alcohol is distilled again with the aromatic seeds that are added to the distillation cauldron called the amvyx.
 Seeds include anise (necessarily) but star anise as well, fennel, mastiha, coriander and cardamom.
 Depending on the recipe more herbs may be added including cinnamon, mint, ginger, angelica root, clove, lime and even orange, mandarin and lemon peels.
-The final distillate is called '100%ouzo distillate' and can be consumed only if diluted with water until it reaches 38-42% alcoholic degrees.
+The final distillate is called '100% ouzo distillate' and can be consumed only if diluted with water until it reaches 38-42% alcoholic degrees.

+What is the percentage of alcohol in Ouzo?
 How to read an ouzo label

 'By 100% distillation' is a pure ouzo distillate which should be diluted with water according to the procedure described above.
 These kinds of ouzo are considered highly aromatic and qualitative.
 'Simple' ouzo if 'by 100% distillation' is not written on the label means that the ouzo contains at least 20% pure ouzo distillate (the lowest limit allowed by law).
 The remaining 80% of the drink consists of alcohol, water and aromas with anethole (anise's essential oil) being the prevailing ingredient and sometimes sugar.
 This kind of ouzo is therefore, a pre blended product.
+Most bottled Ouzos are in the 40-45% alcohol range.

 Must you drink Ouzo with ice?